sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 1. the weights that are multiplied with inputs to produce Query, Key and Value in the beginning of multiheaded attention (called in-projection weights in the official PyTorch implementation)
 2. the weights that are multiplied with the concatenation of outputs of the individual heads to reduce their dimension in the end of multiheaded attention (called out-projection weights in the official PyTorch implementation)
 3.  the linear layer weights of feedforward network subsequent to the multiheaded attention in encoder/decoder layers

+For PHM LSTM:
-4. 4.
-Outputs of premise and hypothesis hidden states are concatenated with max and mean pooling heuristic.
+1. Outputs of premise and hypothesis hidden states are concatenated with max and mean pooling heuristic.
 Resulting vectors are then fed into two layer 300 dimension multi-layer perceptron.

 ## 2.2.
 Our interpretation